Here you learn ...

 How much money you need for a visa in Germany depends on how long you need to study.
 Basically, you have to prove the so-called BAföG rate for each month you need to study.
 The BAföG rate is currently 934 euros per month or 11,208 euros per year (§§ 13, 13a para.
 1 BAföG).
 There are various ways to prove to the authorities that these funds are actually available:

-Blocked account for students ( Blocked Account ),
+blocked account for students ( blocked account ),

 Proof of parents’ income and assets ,